 Just creating mind maps is not enough.
 Getting your message across is the real deal.
 MindGenius offers various features such as filtering, highlighting, and labeling tools to add missing beauty to your mind maps.

-The best part of MindGenius is, they consistently roll out new features and offer numerous integrations to get your idea on the screen.
+The best part about MindGenius is, they consistently roll out new features and offer numerous integrations to get your idea on the screen.

 You can easily export project data and mind maps to Microsoft Office, Twitter, Dropbox, OneDrive, and Google.